aistabci/abci-docs/en/docs/tips/spack.md

 (snip)
 ```

-First of all, we have to identify an OpenMPI module we want to use.
+First of all, you have to identify an OpenMPI module you want to use.
-The name of a module created by Spack includes the following five attributes: (1) name of software, (2) version of software, (3) compiler used to build, (4) version of the compiler and (5) hash of the built software.
+The name of a module created by Spack includes the following five attributes: (1) name of a software, (2) version of the software, (3) compiler used to build, (4) version of the compiler and (5) hash of the built software.
-We have to identify the module by (5) hash because all (1) to (4) are same in this case.
+You have to identify the module by (5) hash because all (1) to (4) are same in this case.

-We can get the hash of OpenMPI that uses CUDA 10.1.243 by checking the dependencies.
+You can get the hash of OpenMPI that uses CUDA 10.1.243 by checking the dependencies.
 ```
 [username@es1 ~]$ spack find -dl openmpi
 ==> 2 installed packages